 Do you eat grouse?
 Would you consider it an ethical choice?
-It is after all, a free-range game bird.
 If you’ve been eating grouse with an easy conscience thanks to the free range credentials, I have some bad news.

 Research has revealed that the gamekeepers who raise our UK grouse are dramatically affecting the numbers of our wild birds of prey.
 The RSPB recently revealed the full, devastating impact that illegal shooting is having on the population of the UK’s wild birds of prey, including hen harriers, peregrine falcons, goshawks and short-eared owls.